TidalWavesNode/EasyApe/README.md

 EasyApe:

 ✔ Does NOT store private keys
-✔ Uses btcli for signing
+✔ Uses SDK for signing
 ✔ Does NOT bypass wallet security
+✔ Can NOT transfer funds out

-Wallet safety remains handled by btcli / Bittensor.
+Wallet safety remains handled by btcli / Bittensor SDK.

 ---